-Bristol is a terrific city and ideally located as a starting point for some exciting road trips.
+Bristol is a terrific city and ideally located as a starting point for some exciting road trips, especially as it’s based in the South West, home to the second best UK drivers.
 If you are a student and looking for something fun to do with friends or a parent hoping to take the kids somewhere entertaining, this guide is for you.
 It’s amazing how many great attractions are within reasonable driving distance of Bristol.
 All you need is short term insurance for your car, some good company, and this guide.
 So, read on to learn about some of the best things to see and do during a road trip from Bristol.

 A day out in Bath